 In a month I will get on a flight to Athens to start a road trip through the eastern part of Peloponnese.
 From the acropolis to the most southern part of the Greek mainland.
 In ten days I will follow the coastline of this beautiful peninsula, covering over 1.000 km of road.
-But how can you prepare for a road trip in Greece?
+But how can you prepare for a summer road trip in Greece?

 Why go on a road trip to Greece?

 Although staying a week at one of the many beautiful islands of Greece makes a very nice holiday.
 Doing this, you’ll miss out on many things.
 Greece is a country that has so much to offer, ancient villages, picturesque churches, forests, and mountains… There are just too many places to see.

 But to do this you need to travel and traveling through Greece is not so easy.
 Numerous must-see places in Greece are only accessible by the most terrible roads.
 Meaning that moving around takes a lot of time.

 Don’t you spend more time in a car when you’re on a road trip?

 Not necessarily.
 If the alternative is staying at the hotel beach bar every day then yes.
 But if you go to Greece to see as much of the country as possible, a road trip can even decrease the number of kilometers on the road.
 Instead of going back and forth between your hotel and the landmarks around, you can just move forward.